Philips FGS 104

 The lantern was fitted to an AC Ford AC872 wall bracket on Saturday, 1st October 2005.

-It was then powered up - after a few seconds, the lamp struck up and was pretty much at full brightness straight away.
+It was then powered up - after a few seconds, the lamp struck up and was virtually at full brightness straight away.

 Philips MI / F/XGS Lanterns in the Collection